Zones Module Setup

-By default, the module comes with support for 3 zones.
-This can be easily altered with a coding change by editing the Zones Shipping Module file (If you make this change and your Zones module is already installed/active, you’ll need to record your settings, then click Remove, then click Install, and re-enter all your settings.
+By default, the Zones shipping module comes with support for 3 zones.
+This can be easily altered with a coding change by editing the Zones Shipping Module file (If you make this change and your Zones module is already installed/active, you’ll need to record your settings, click Remove, click Install, and re-enter all your settings.
 Otherwise your change will have peculiar visual side-effects).

 // CUSTOMIZE THIS SETTING FOR THE NUMBER OF ZONES NEEDED $this->num_zones = 3;